cjayneb/log430-project/docs/arc42.md

 The GitHub Actions Workflow should take care of deploying the application to the ETS Virtual Machine self hosted runner automatically on every push.
 See `.github/workflows/ci_cd.yml`

-_The current deployment pipeline is broken because of issues with the storage on the ETS VM._

 > To access the remote deployment, you must be connected to the ETS Cisco Secure Client via accesvpn.etsmtl.ca

 <!-- TOC --><a name="user-guide"></a>
 # User Guide
-TODO update user guide
 This document show syou how to use BrokerX once it has been deployed either locally or remotely.

 <!-- TOC --><a name="access-brokerx"></a>